Get the FREE one-click dictionary software for Windows

 1. Determine the sum of

-Derived forms: totted, tots, totting
+Derived forms: totting, tots, totted

-Type of: child, count, enumerate, fry [archaic], kid [informal], kiddie [informal], kiddy [informal], minor, nestling [informal], nipper [informal], number, numerate, shaver [informal], small fry [informal], small indefinite amount, small indefinite quantity, tiddler [Brit, informal], tike [informal], tyke [informal], wean [UK, Ireland, dialect], youngster
+Type of: child, count, enumerate, kid [informal], kiddie [informal], kiddy [informal], minor, nestling [informal], nipper [informal], number, numerate, shaver [informal], small fry [informal], small indefinite amount, small indefinite quantity, tiddler [Brit, informal], tike [informal], tyke [informal], wean [UK, Ireland, dialect], youngster

 Encyclopedia: Tot